telatin/seqfu2/docs/usage.md

 # Short guide

-*SeqFu* is composed by a main program with multiple subprograms, and a set of utilities.
+*SeqFu* is composed by a main program with multiple subcommands, and a set of utilities.
 Check the complete documentation for each [tool]({{site.baseurl}}/tools), that contains the detailed documentation.